tiny-nny/democrack/README.md

 # democrack!
 ver 2.0

-## Yes, this is the real repo.
-The repo was just moved from SchoolFlashCards5 to TheDemoProject.

-# THIS IS ZACH'S PROJECT, NOT EK

 # BIG OLD WARNING:
 # THIS IS AN EDUCATION RESOURCE
 # DO NOT USE IN REAL LIFE ON REAL PASSWORDS!